cwant/tessagon/README.md

 Three things are needed to use tessagon to tessellate the surface of a 2D-manifold (or more accurately, a patch on a 2D-manifold in 3-space):

 * Tessagon provides a bunch of classes (subclasses of a class called `Tessagon`) that will tessellate a portion of UV-space with mesh patterns.
 Parameters provide the details of the bounds in UV-space, the resolution of the tiling, whether the tiling is cyclic, whether a cyclic domain "twists" (think a topological identification space, like a Mobius strip or a Klein bottle), whether it is rotated, etc. These classes are in the `tessagon.types` module.
-* The programmer must provide a function that maps UV-space into 3-dimensional space that is defined on the tiled domain.
-There are some demo functions in `tessagon.misc.shapes`.
+* The programmer must provide a formula that describes the shape of surface of the 3-dimensional object to create.
+This function maps two-dimensional space (also known as UV-space) into 3-dimensional space.
+The tiling happens in the input two dimensional space, and the function maps the tiling onto the surface of the 3-dimensional shape.
+There are some demo functions in `tessagon.misc.shapes`, such as torii (a.k.a. donuts), spheres, cylinders, etc.
 * Finally, an adaptor is chosen to create a mesh in a supported 3D software package.
 Currently only Blender and VTK are supported:
   * adaptor `BlenderAdaptor` from the module `tessagon.adaptors.blender`
   * adaptor `VtkAdaptor` from the module `tessagon.adaptors.vtk`